7 Eleven Logo

 7 Eleven: Brand overview

-Convenience store operator 7-Eleven is part of the Japanese group of companies Seven & I Holdings headquartered in Dallas.
-He owns over 60,000 retail outlets worldwide, mainly in Asia and North America.
-Each mini-market sells food and drinks 24 hours a day.
+Convenience store operator 7-Eleven is part of the Japanese group Seven & I Holdings, headquartered in Dallas.
+It owns over 60,000 outlets worldwide, mostly in Asia and North America.
+Each mini-mart sells food and beverages around the clock.

-The modern chain of stores was laid in 1927 when several ice traders merged to form the Southland Ice Company.
-Their business was indirectly related to food because ice blocks were used instead of electric refrigerators.
-The firm turned one glacier into a freezer to offer locals eggs, milk, and other perishable goods around the clock.
-The business turned out to be profitable, so the leaders decided to increase the number of commercial outlets.
-This is how a whole retail chain, Tote’m Stores, appeared.
+The modern chain of stores was laid in 1927 when several ice merchants merged to form the Southland Ice Company.
+Their business was indirectly related to food because they used ice blocks instead of electric refrigerators.
+The company turned one glacier into a freezer to offer residents eggs, milk, and other perishables around the clock.
+The business was profitable, and the managers decided to increase the number of outlets.
+This is how an entire retail chain – Tote’m Stores – came into being.

 Meaning and History